 Fragile or Useful?

 Peter in no way diminishes the worth or capability of wives by comparing their physical strength to that of their husbands with a simple word picture.
 He is, in fact, guarding them from being treated contemptibly.
 Wives, your emotions are not a sign of weakness – they are a gift from the Lord and can be a great strength.
 You and your husband share equal potential for strength or weakness in all things moral, intellectual and emotional - question any teaching that states or implies otherwise.
-Husbands and wives, may we treat each other at all times as honored vessels of different kinds, as vessels of mercy, as co-heirs of grace ordained for high and holy service to our Lord.
+Husbands and wives, may we treat each other at all times as 2 Timothy 2:20-21, as Romans 9:22-24, as co-heirs of grace ordained for high and holy service to our Lord.

 Jen Wilkin is a wife, a mom to 4 great kids, and an advocate for women to love God with their minds through the faithful study of His Word.
 She writes, speaks, and teaches women the Bible.
 She lives in Flower Mound, Texas and her family calls The Village Church home.
 You can find her at JenWilkin.blogspot.com